semitable/seps/README.md

 ii) Install at least one of the supported environments:
 - Multi-Robot Warehouse found [here](https://github.com/semitable/robotic-warehouse/tree/color) (SePS requires the `color` branch of RWARE which supports multiple agent types)
 - Blind-Particle Spread from our fork of Petting-Zoo [here](https://github.com/semitable/PettingZoo)
 - Level-Based Foraging found [here](https://github.com/semitable/robotic-warehouse) (Important!
-LBF must be modified to perist agent levels across environment resets)
+LBF must be modified to make agent levels persist across environment resets)
 - Starcraft Multi-Agent Challenge [here](https://github.com/oxwhirl/smac) (Careful!
 Requires installation of SC2 which is a large package.
-For our implementation you _must_ remove that SMACCompatible wrapper from the configuration, by removing the respective line in `ac.py`)
+For our implementation you _must_ remove that SMACCompatible wrapper from the configuration, by removing the respective line in `ac.py:config`)

 ## Running